Professionals working

 Investment AdvisorAdvises clients in respect of securities and other financial investments and instruments.

-Business Development OfficerSupports the coordination implementation, monitoring and reporting of local economic development initiatives in creating a conducive environment for entrepreneurs and businesses, encouraging investment, job opportunities to improve the economy and social upliftment of an area.
+Business Development OfficerSupports the coordination implementation, monitoring and reporting of local economic development initiatives in creating a conducive environment for entrepreneurs and businesses.

 Policy AnalystCollects and analyses information and data to produce intelligence for public or private sector organisations to support planning, operations, and human resource functions.

-Corporate TreasurerManagers corporate funding, liquidity and financial risk associated with the profitable development and operation of an organisation, may be involved in acquisitions, disposals, and joint ventures.
+Corporate TreasurerManagers corporate funding, liquidity and financial risk associated with the profitable development and operation of an organisation.

 Organisational Risk ManagerAdvises organisations on assessment processes to determine actual and potential risks pertaining to the organisation as a total entity.